lxuechen/private-transformers/README.md

 privacy_engine.attach(optimizer)
 ```

-We ran stringent numerical tests to ensure the double-backward implementation is correct.
-Check out files in the `tests`
-folder for more on this.

 ### Examples

 Code in the `examples` folder roughly reproduces our results for the table-to-text and classification tasks.
 There may